arYonefO/hunter/README.md

  - Need to look at auto-complete and the places library (want to find a cities/towns category)
  - Need to instigate minimum zoom level
  - Look at Google maps API to better understand it
+ - Scatter points on mouse over
+ - Fix arrow render in Firefox (CSSed it)
+ - Transition color on markers from dark to light?

 ### Issues: